-Whole Child communities are designated as such by The Lawton Chiles Foundation based on a community-wide commitment to shared philosophies to serve young children and their families.
-Whole Child communities in Florida include Leon, Manatee, Martin, Indian River, Madison, Jefferson, and Taylor.
+The Whole Child Project was designed by The Lawton Chiles Foundation to be community-wide effort to serve young children and their families.
+Initial Whole Child communities established in Florida included the counties of Leon, Manatee, Martin, Indian River, Madison, Jefferson, and Taylor.
+Each program, also by design, has since been absorbed into their community.

-A Whole Child Community uses web-based technology; a commitment from all segments of the community; and community leaders united as Action Teams to build and maintain a community where everyone works together to make sure children thrive.
+A Whole Child Project begins with a commitment from all segments of the community that are involved in supporting children; community leaders unite as Action Teams to build and maintain a community where everyone works together to make sure children thrive.

 What is Whole Child?